NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 ## Packaging

-VSCode extensions are distributed through a file format called `vsix` (really a zip file with a defined internal struture and metadata files).
+VSCode extensions are distributed through a file format called `vsix` (really a zip file with a defined internal structure and metadata files).
 To build a `vsix` file for local testing or to upload to the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode), run:

 ```shell
 npm run package